Brainspotting for Anxiety and Panic Attacks

 Weight

-Appetite changes – losing weight, gaining weight or craving foods
+- Appetite changes, losing weight, gaining weight

 Behavioral

-Avoiding social interactions and risky and self-destructive behaviors such as excessive drinking, using drugs, gambling, driving fast and promiscuity
+- Risky and self-destructive behaviors such as excessive drinking, using drugs, gambling, driving fast and promiscuity

 Sleep